Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs

 Early literature focused on static weight sparsity in FC layers, Han at el.
-[1] proposed a 3-stage train-prune-retrain pipeline that compresses neural networks by removing weights with magnitudes below a heuristic threshold, followed by iterative fine-tuning to recover lost accuracy.
-However, these static methods are inherently limited because they cannot adapt to the "dynamic sparsity" that arises from specific input data and requires specialized hardware such as Cambricon-X [17] to achieve speedup where the control and indexing cost contribute to a 30-35\% power overhead.
+[4] proposed a 3-stage train-prune-retrain pipeline that compresses neural networks by removing weights with magnitudes below a heuristic threshold, followed by iterative fine-tuning to recover lost accuracy.
+However, these static methods are inherently limited because they cannot adapt to the "dynamic sparsity" that arises from specific input data and require specialized hardware such as Cambricon-X [7] to achieve speedup where the control and indexing cost contribute to a 30-35\% power overhead.

-To capture this input-dependent redundancy, researchers developed dynamic accelerators such as Cnvlutin [4] and NullHop [5], which employ runtime zero-skipping to bypass multiplications involving activations nullified by the ReLU function.
-However, If ReLU activation function is not used then there will be no zero values in subsequent feature maps and even when used the fraction of pixel values forced to zero by ReLU may not always be significant, we found that it is 20-50\% per layer for MNIST images, which typically have an 80\% input sparsity, on the LeNet architecture with fewer zeros appearing in deeper layers. these designs are often hampered by the rigid binary nature of "hard" zeros, incurring significant metadata overhead and load imbalance [8] while still being forced to execute any multiplication where both operands are even slightly non-zero.
-While advanced dual-side architectures like Sparch [9] and predictive frameworks like SnaPEA [11] attempt to bridge these gaps by identifying ineffectual neurons before they are fully processed, they remain tethered to the assumption that only a mathematical zero can be safely ignored.
+To capture this input-dependent redundancy, researchers developed dynamic accelerators such as Cnvlutin [8] and NullHop [9], which employ runtime zero-skipping to bypass multiplications involving activations nullified by the ReLU function.If the ReLU activation function is not used, subsequent feature maps will contain no zero values.
+Even when ReLU is used, the fraction of pixels forced to zero may be insignificant—typically only 20–50\% per layer for MNIST images despite an initial input sparsity of 80\%.
+Furthermore, in the LeNet architecture, this zero fraction tends to decrease even further in deeper layers.
+These designs are often hampered by the rigid binary nature of "hard" zeros, incurring significant metadata overhead and load imbalance [10] while still being forced to execute any multiplication where both operands are even slightly non-zero.
+Although advanced dual-side architectures like Sparch [11] and predictive frameworks like SnaPEA [12] attempt to bridge these gaps by identifying ineffectual neurons before they are fully processed, they remain tethered to the assumption that only a mathematical zero can be safely ignored.
 This research introduces a more flexible "soft sparsity" paradigm, proposing custom hardware that dynamically evaluates the product of a weight and an activation against a tunable threshold without explicitly computing the product.
 By skipping computations that fall below this significance level, regardless of whether they are exactly zero, this approach allows for a more aggressive exploitation of data redundancy.
-This is achieved without any control or indexing overheads and without having to modify the neural network by cycles of pruning and retraining.
+This is achieved without any indexing overhead and without having to modify the neural network by cycles of pruning and retraining.